AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/understanding-numbers-in-the-segment-graph.md

 ---
-title: Understanding Numbers in the Segment Graph
+title: Understand numbers in the Segment graph
 description: Learn about the numbers that show in the graph of the segment info screen.
 feature: Segments
 topics: